Finitary affine oriented matroids: Appendix

 \begin{remark} Notice that in the setting of Proposition~\ref{prop:coningOM} we have that $\covpos(\covset)$ is an order filter in $\covpos(\mathscr O)$.
 In particular, it is ranked (see also~\cite[Proposition 4.5.3]{bjvestwhzi-93}). \end{remark}

 Borrowing some terminology from the theory of arrangements, we say that $\mathscr O$ is obtained by {\em coning} $\covset$ with respect to the new element $g$.
-It is noteworthy that the set of signed vectors in $\mathscr O$ is fully determined by $\covset$.
+It is noteworthy that the set of sign vectors in $\mathscr O$ is fully determined by $\covset$ as in the following remark.

 \begin{remark}[{\cite[Lemma 2.2]{Bau-16}}] Let $\covset$ be a finite AOM on the ground set $E$.
 Let $\mathscr O$ be the set of covectors of the finite OM obtained by coning $\covset$ with respect to an additional element $g\not\in E$.
 Then $\mathscr O\setminus \left(\covset\cup -\covset\right) = \{N\in \signs^{E\cup g} \mid N(g)=0, (\pm N\setminus g)\circ \covset \subseteq \covset\}$. \end{remark}